 The importance of local SEO will only grow as search engines grow more sophisticated and users start demanding even more individualized results.

-42% of all mobile brand experiences involve search and the wearable industry will grow to $95.3 billion industry by 2021.
+People today have 2X more interactions with brands on mobile than anywhere else and the wearable industry will grow to $95.3 billion industry by 2021.
 What's in it for local SEO?
 Mobile devices and wearable tech both depend on local SEO.

 Proximity-based searches will likely start, if it hasn't already, to become more popular, and local searches will feed on hyper-specific locations, instead of just on a regional or neighborhood-specific basis.

 Remember that new businesses and new websites are created each day which makes search engines too crowded.
 Stiff competition results in a drop in potential search visibility in many areas.